 - The Eugene C. Pulliam Fellowship for Editorial Writing

 - European Journalism Fellowships (International Center for Journalism at Freie Universität Berlin, applications due in November)

 - International Center for Journalism Fellowships (project-based, current openings vary)

-- Joan Shorenstein Fellowship (yearlong, Harvard Kennedy School)
+- Joan Shorenstein Fellowship (semester-long, Harvard Kennedy School)